fbpx

 Q: Can an undocumented immigrant apply for an employment type of Visa while in the United States?

-There is no single or simple answer, Benson said, adding “some people qualify to seek a nonimmigrant visa with work authorization, e.g., a person who is nationals of a country where we have a treaty of investment and/or trade.
+Benson said there is no single or simple answer, adding, “Some people qualify to seek a nonimmigrant visa with work authorization, e.g., a person who is a national of a country where we have a treaty of investment and/or trade.
 Some people may qualify based on a special grant of Temporary Protected Status or TPS.
 Everyone has a unique situation and should seek individualized legal consultation.”

 There are certain categories of employment visas that require individuals to have a sponsor apply first before they enter the United States.
 They are temporary categories that can be extended by an employer, too.
-For individuals who are already in the country they can also apply for certain employment visas that fits their eligibility, talent, career, etc. Sometimes it also depends on the interests of the country.
+For individuals who are already in the country they can also apply for certain employment visas that fit their eligibility, talent, career, etc. Sometimes it also depends on the interests of the country.

 “I would sort of ask where do you work, who do you work for, or do they want to sponsor you?
 If we determine somebody has a special skill, then we might recommend to them to look into one of the preference categories for immigrant workers,” Rahman said.